Beside the Mountain

 Note: Time on the recipe card does not include soaking for 8 weeks to 6 months.
 The longer it sits the stronger it will be.

-Yield + Making more: This recipe makes 8 oz or 1 cup of vanilla.
-This recipe can easily adapted to make more, or it is fine to double or triple the recipe in one big jar.
+Yield + making more: This recipe makes 8 oz or 1 cup of vanilla.
+This recipe can easily be adapted to make more, or it is fine to double or triple the recipe in one big jar.

 Shelf life: Homemade vanilla lasts for years as long as the vanilla bean is submerged under the alcohol.